sushmarchandran/iter8-kfserving/docs/experimentcrd.md

 ## Experiment Resource Object

 Fields in an iter8 experiment resource object `spec` are documented here.
-Currently, this documentation is limited to the fields use in [this sample](../samples/experiments/example1.yaml).
+Currently, this documentation is limited to the fields used in [this sample](../samples/quickstart/experiment.yaml).
 For complete documentation, refer to the iter8 Experiment API implemented [here](https://github.com/iter8-tools/etc3/blob/main/api/v2alpha1/experiment_types.go).

 ### Spec